Hafazfaz/alx-zero_day/0x03-git/README.md

-﻿# This is a project on how to setup setup your github account
+﻿# This is a project on how to setup setup your github account (updated)
 ### This include creating a file directory on your computer named *alx_pre_course* and ten moving it to your github account repository named *alx_pre_course.git*